lkwg82/blog/_posts/2017-11-26-inject-sleuth-header-on-first-request-with-tomcat.md

 At <a href="https://www.idealo.de">idealo</a> we do a lot of microservices with spring-boot.
 To trace request we use <a href="https://cloud.spring.io/spring-cloud-sleuth/">spring-cloud-sleuth</a> as <a href="http://opentracing.io/">opentracing</a> implementation.
-I'm missing the injection of the trace header on first request.
+I'm missing the injection of the trace header on the first request.
 You still need to deliver those with your request.
 So here follows my solution…

 # concept